kj4tmp/gatorcat/doc/README.md

 ### Windows Support

-To provide windows support, GatorCAT depends on [npcap](https://npcap.com/).
+To provide windows support, gatorcat depends on [npcap](https://npcap.com/).
 Npcap does not need to be installed to build for windows targets, but it must be installed on the target when running resulting executables.

 ### Suggested Workflow

 1. Build your EtherCAT network.
-1. Use the [GatorCAT CLI](#gatorcat-cli) to scan the network.
+1. Use the [gatorcat CLI](#gatorcat-cli) to scan the network.
 1. Write your network configuration (ENI).
 See [example](./examples/simple/network_config.zig).
 1. Write your application.
 See [example](./examples/simple/main.zig).